2000 British Touring Car Championship: Season summary

-Vauxhall’s season started well, both Yvan Muller and Jason Plato won races early on and the Frenchman even lead the points for a while.
+Vauxhall's season started well, both Yvan Muller and Jason Plato won races early on and the Frenchman even lead the points for a time.
 But the team could not sustain that form, and along with an intra-team rivalry building between Muller and Plato, they were forced to settle for best of the rest behind the Fords.
 Third driver Radermecker had a poor season, scoring only one podium and being the only full-time main class driver to not win a race during the year.

-Honda’s season would be one of frustration.
+Honda's season would be one of frustration.
 James Thompson went into the season planning a title challenge, but those hopes were dashed by a crash at the opening round at Brands Hatch which forced him to miss the next two meetings.
-He would win a race on his return, but any hopes of the championship were gone, and come the end of the season he even found himself combining his British campaign with DTM drives for Audi.
+He would win a race on his return, but any hopes of the championship were gone, and come the end of the season he found himself combining his British campaign with DTM drives for Audi.

 The returning Gabriele Tarquini would ultimately end the season as top Honda, picking up three race wins but only finishing sixth in the standings.

-British championship rookie Tom Kristensen would also end pick up three race wins, including a double at the Silverstone finale (the final races of the Super Touring era), to end the year just behind Tarquini.
+British championship rookie Tom Kristensen would also pick up three race wins, including a double at the Silverstone finale (the final races of the Super Touring era), to end the year just behind Tarquini.

 Independent king Matt Neal would once again compete admirably with the works teams.
 He would finish eighth in the standings with a race win late in the season at Brands Hatch.
 He won the independents class in every race he finished (21 out of 24 races).